santhoshvai/santhoshvai.github.io/_posts/2015-10-30-Why-do-you-want-to-do-great-things?.md

 ---
 layout: post
-title: "Why do you want to do great things?"
+title: "Why do you want to do great things"
 description: "An important advice I found in HackerNews"
 tags: ['tips','life']
 ---